 The question may be, “if you had this vision 23 years ago why hasn’t been more widely adopted?”
 The truth is the technology available 23 years ago was not as affordable or as easy to implement as it should have been.
 AND, it was implemented by certain companies with BIG budgets.
 It required expensive devices on trucks and a great deal of custom software to provide the information sharing required and a lot of data mapping and transmission across systems.

 Simpler, Cost-Effective Implementation

-Today in a web-based database platform with mobile apps, and an agile development team, the process can be significantly simplified and implemented quicker and at lower costs.
-Our vision of 23 years ago is still valid today, but it is much more practical for every day companies to implement.
+Today is a web-based database platform with mobile apps, and an agile development team, the process can be significantly simplified and implemented quicker and at lower costs.
+Our vision of 23 years ago is still valid today, but it is much more practical for everyday companies to implement.
 A web-based dispatching application can be shared by the shipper and the carrier.
-A driver with a well designed mobile application can be your most important data source.
+A driver with a well-designed mobile application can be your most important data source.

 He gets it!
 Access to data anytime, anywhere, anyplace is a HUGE advantage in any environment but facing today’s unique issues in these days of “physical distancing” it is more important than ever!

 Even in this day and time, we have seen carriers that are taking up to a week or more from the delivery of the shipment until that shipment is invoiced.
 Why?
 Because they need a signed delivery receipt from the receiver of the goods.
 In an integrated web-based application with a mobile app, the driver can be the trigger to invoicing by simply delivering the shipment and scanning the delivery receipt associated with the load.

 The document is automatically assigned to the freight bill and can be emailed to the party responsible for payment.
 So to make this perfectly clear, a shipment delivered in Los Angeles can be billed to the payor in Jacksonville, Fla., simultaneously.